7 min read / 3 November 2023 / yasmin sharp

 Share this post

-If you have plans to sell a cosmetic product, you will first need to secure CPSR certification, which ensures the ingredients, substances and formulation have all undergone rigorous safety checks.
+If you have plans to sell a cosmetic product, you will first need to secure CPSR certification, which ensures the ingredients, substances and formulation have all undergone rigorous safety checks, including a cosmetic product safety report.

 The process involves hiring a qualified CPSR safety assessor to analyse every aspect of the product, including the potential health risks, packaging and how it will be used by the consumer.